-Have you ever looked around your room and realized that your space doesn’t reflect your personal style?
-Well, sometimes instead of a complete overhaul all you need is just a few new pieces to give you that look you’ve been looking for.
+Have you ever looked around your bedroom and realized that your space doesn’t reflect your personal style?
+Well, sometimes instead of a complete overhaul all you need is just a few new key pieces to give you that statement look you’ve been trying to achieve.

 Last week I was looking around my master bedroom and I was ready for a change.
-Instead of completely changing things up, I decided to add in a few purposeful changes to give it that modern farmhouse- boho look that I love!
-Want to see the before?
-Click here and look through my house tour and see my master bedroom.
+Instead of completely changing things up, I decided to add in a few purposeful decor items to give it that modern farmhouse- boho look that I love!
 I’m just so drawn to the modern farmhouse look but sometimes it can come off as a little cold.
 I decided to add some specific boho features to try and warm up the space.

 Next, I updated my sitting area chairs throw pillows with some warmer color instead of the white ones that where there before.
 I love these and the texture is awesome.

 Then I added this gold tray to hold my journal, pens, and a sweet smelling candle.
 I wanted this area to be so inviting that it encourages me to use every day… I don’t know if you’ve been following along on my journey, but I am one anxious momma.
 Journaling is one of the ways that helps clear my mind and helps to bring focus and clarity to my day.

 I wanted to update the frames on the side of my window to mirror the length of the full-length mirror on the other side of the window.
 Proportion is so important when trying to tie pieces together.
 When you’re done decorating.. you want your whole room to look seamless, and not choppy.
 So I went with three 4×6 frames going vertically so your eye would draw a line down to match the mirror.